ktor-doc-jp/ktor-doc-jp/servers/responses.md

 ```

 Pushing reduces the time between the request and the display of the page.
-But beware that sending content beforehand, might send content that is already cached by the client.
+But beware that sending content beforehand might send content that is already cached by the client.
 {: .note.performance }

 ## Redirections